-EMSP 2130 - ADVANCED RESUSCITATIVE SKILLS FOR PARAMEDICS (2-2-3) Co-requisites: EMSP 2110, EMSP 2120, EMSP 2510
+EMSP 2130 - ADVANCED RESUSCITATIVE SKILLS FOR PARAMEDICS (2-2-3)

 This course will equip the paramedicine student with an expanded knowledge of pharmacology, as well as skills used to manage the respiratory system.
 Students will learn to use these advanced resuscitative skills to mitigate patient care emergencies, and to improve the overall health of the patient.
 Topics include: Principles of Pharmacology; Medication Administration; Emergency Medications; Airway Management, Respiration; and Artificial Ventilation.